 One should also be prepared to give up their seat to elderly and pregnant riders, out of thoughtful respect (there is standing room).

 The bus ride takes about 20 minutes and one can actually get off at different stops.
 When we saw a rider exit the bus at a stop located close to our lodging, we just followed that rider off the bus.
-However, I’m not sure if riders request this or the bus automatically does this.
+However, I’m not sure if riders can request this or if the bus automatically does this.

-And a Mindful Moment:
+A Mindful Moment: